Pax-Hub/github_action-rust/README.md

 Runs the given subcommand using `cross` and the provided arguments, if the input `use_cross` is `true`.

+### 8. Gather Outputs

+Collects all possible outputs in a common directory (`target/.dist`).
+This is necessary because Cargo creates numerous files and directories at different levels of nesting with no fixed path to the binaries or the documentation across all platforms.

+### 9. Upload Artifact

+Uploads the files in the form of an artifact and names it `artifact-${{ inputs.subcommand }}-${{ inputs.compilation_target }}`.
+Some examples of possible artifact names: `artifact-build-x86_64-unknown-linux-gnu`, `artifact-doc-x86_64-unknown-linux-gnu`, `artifact-build-x86_64-pc-windows-msvc`, `artifact-build-aarch64-apple-darwin`.

 ## Outputs

-The built binaries or documentation if relevant.
+The artifact that contains the built binaries or documentation if relevant.
 Otherwise none.
 The action fails if any of the steps encounter an error.
 Otherwise it succeeds.